CraftAcademyLabs/coach-guides/weeks/week_6.md

      - [ ] Prepare them for their presentation
      - [ ] Give feedback for the weekend
      - [ ] Prepare them for pitch to external investors

+     ( *- [ ] Morning 10:00: OAuth demo (Facebook - very basic OAuth for web apps) - Oliver, skipping this talk for now since facebook has changed* )

 ## Please complete this checklist
  - [ ] Are all slides decks up to date?